Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

      - **Github Service Connection** for retrieving code from Github
        - mdwdo-park-github

+Notes:

-**This secret-scope is currently not deployed as a KeyVault-backed secret scope due to limitations of creating it programmatically.*
+- *This secret-scope is currently not deployed as a KeyVault-backed secret scope due to limitations of creating it programmatically.

-***These variable groups are currently not linked to KeyVault due to limitations of creating these programmatically.*
+- **These variable groups are currently not linked to KeyVault due to limitations of creating these programmatically.
+See [Known Issues, Limitations and Workarounds](#known-issues-limitations-and-workarounds)

 <!--TODO: Add Cleanup script-->